9 Things To Know Before Moving to Aurora, CO — What Is It Like To Live In The Gateway To The Rockies

 Aurora is a charming Colorado city and it keeps attracting newcomers.
 Here are some of the common moving routes leading here:

-Moving to Aurora from Boston
+Moving to Aurora, CO, from Boston

 When you move from Boston to Aurora, you get to experience a city with a lower cost of living, while retaining some of the perks of big city living.
 The job market is varied and there are excellent schools to ensure your children receive quality education.
 Plus, it doesn’t hurt that you’re leaving those Boston snowy winters behind for mild Aurora weather that still allows you to enjoy all four seasons but without the extreme cold and heat.

-Moving to Aurora from Denver
+Moving to Aurora, CO, from Denver

 Swapping Denver for Aurora is great if you’re looking for a smaller city while still enjoying the perks of living in Colorado, especially if you’re a fan of the outdoors.
 Both the Mile High City and Aurora sit at over 5,000 feet, with Aurora being slightly more elevated.
 This could be a perk if higher-altitude weather is better for your health.
 Moreover, there are several reputable health care centers here which means you’ll have access to great medical care.